twelch/twelch.github.io/_posts/2014-06-11-geonode-with-vagrant-virtualbox.md

 {% highlight bash %}
 cd /vagrant/geonode
-paver start_django -b 0.0.0.0:8000
+paver start -b 0.0.0.0:8000
 {% endhighlight %}

 Browse to [http://localhost:8000]().
-You should get the Geonode home page, with no data layers loaded yet.
-Let's load up some data layers that come with Geonode using the _setup_data_ command.
+You should get the Geonode home page.
+Browse to [http://localhost:8080]().
+You should get the Geoserver home page.

+As an alternative you could have run _paver start_geoserver_ and _paver start_django_ separately and there are times you will want to do this.
+Now, let's load up some sample data layers that come with Geonode using the _setup_data_ paver command.

 {% highlight bash %}
 paver setup_data
 {% endhighlight %}

-Now we're ready to hack some GeoNode code.
-One important note, the _start_django_ paver command by default runs the dev server as a background process, sending debug output to the terminal while still allowing you to continue to run commands.
-However, if you want to do debugging with Python’s PDB, you will need to run the dev server in the foreground so that the debugger can capture debug commands from you.
-Otherwise you will get an error with the debugger reaches a breakpoint.
+16 data layers should load.
+Now you're ready to hack some GeoNode.
+As you start developing on the Python side of GeoNode there's one thing to keep in mind.
+The _start_django_ paver command by default runs the dev server as a background process.
+If you want to use the Python debugger it needs the dev server to be running in the foreground in your terminal so that it can capture input from you.
+Otherwise it will error on the first breakpoint it comes to.
 To workaround this you can skip the paver command and just use the more direct Django runserver command directly:

 {% highlight bash %}
 paver stop_django